Effective March 1, 2011:

 - For use beyond the premises of the holding library, media will be delivered according to the provisions stipulated by German and international loan exchange regulations.
 The library has the right to ascribe certain conditions to such interlibrary loans and/or to reject such loan requests.
 Furthermore, the library has the right to delivery facsimiles and reproductions, whenever permissible, as defined by international copyright laws.

-V. Other Usage to top
+V. Other Usage

 § 24 Electronic Media with Restricted Access